vvvv/VL.StandardLibs/README.md

 After creating a pull request and if it's your first time contributing, the [CLA assistant](https://github.com/cla-assistant) will ask you to sign the [Contributor License Agreement](docs/ContributorLicenseAgreement.md).

 ## License
 Many VL sources in this repository are mere wrappers around original .NET libraries that come with their own open-source licenses.
 If not specified otherwise, sources in this repository are licensed under the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0-standalone.html).
-Contributors need to sign the [Contributor License Agreement](docs/ContributorLicenseAgreement.md).